2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 - Modify invoices.
   - View invoices.
   - Create an invoice.
-  - Create invoices from the lightning nodes associated with yourstores.
+  - Create invoices from the lightning nodes associated with your stores.
 - View your stores.
   - View invoices.
   - View your payment requests.